satansly/InfiniteScrollView/README.md

-InfiniteScrollView
+InfiniteScrollView - Android
 ==================

-Infinite or Circular scroll view.
+Infinite or Circular scroll view for Android.
 Allows infinite scrolling in either directions.

 To use in your project import the files: